segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 > warning ""
 > At this time, Linked Events doesn't support a preview of enriched payloads.

-### Test and save your Enrichments
+### Save your Enrichments

-After you’ve added Enrichments, test and save your enrichments.

-1. Test the mapping with data from a sample event.
-- The edit panel shows you the mapping output in the format for the destination tool.
-You can change your mapping as needed and re-test.
-2. When you're satisfied with the mapping, click **Save**.
+When you're satisfied with the mappings, click **Save**.
 Segment returns you to the Mappings table.

 > warning ""
 > At this time, when you select mappings or test events, you won’t see enrichment data.
 Enrichment data is only available with real events.